alibaba/PhotonLibOS/doc/docs/introduction/write-first-example.md

 int func(int a, char* b) {}

 // Use global function to create a thread.
-// Will be automatically joined when thread object destructed. photon_std::thread th(func, 1, '2');
+// Will be automatically joined when thread object destructed, unless been detached. photon_std::thread th(func, 1, '2');
+th.detach();

 // Create a thread with anonymous function (lambda) photon_std::thread th([&] {
-		// Access local variables directly without passing arguments }
+    // Access variables directly in the context
-);
+});

 // Create a thread with class member function class A {
     void f() {
-        auto th = new photon_std::thread(&A::g, this, 1, '2');
+        new photon_std::thread(&A::g, this, 1, '2');
     }
     void g(int a, char* b) {}
 };